Iopertot/Emerald/README.md

 it only plays m4a for now but I plan on adding more

 # Todo
-- add mp3 format Finished \
+- add mp3 format |Finished
-- fix bugs \
+- fix bugs | Half Finished
-- make it look pretty \
+- make it look pretty | Not Finished